Local rigidity of weak or no hyperbolicity algebraic actions: Abstract

 \section{Abstract}

-We show $C^\infty$ local rigidity for a broad class of abelian unipotent algebraic actions on homogeneous spaces of semisimple Lie groups.
-The method of proof is a combination of KAM type iteration scheme and representation theory.
-This is the first time in literature (strong) local rigidity for parabolic actions is addressed.
+In this paper we study rigidity properties of abelian \hyphenation{break-able}actions with weak or no hyperbolicty.
+We introduce a general strategy for proving $C^\infty$ local rigidity of algebraic actions.
+As a consequence, we show $C^\infty$ local rigidity for a broad class of parabolic algebraic actions on homogeneous spaces of semisimple Lie groups.
+This is the first time in the literature that (strong) local rigidity for these actions is addressed.